-This statistic shows the global market size of outsourced services from 2000 to 2015.
+This statistic shows the global outsourcing market size from 2000 to 2015.
 In 2008, the global outsourcing market amounted to 87.5 billion U.S. dollars.

 The global outsourcing market - additional information

 Outsourcing involves the contracting out of business processes to third parties, usually in order for the business to avoid certain costs, such as taxes.
 In 2015, business process outsourcing contributed a much smaller proportion of the industry’s global revenue than information technology outsourcing, generating 25.4 billion and 63.5 billion U.S. dollars respectively.